Sewer & Water

 Installation charge to connect from lead to home varies based on the linear feet to connect.

-Both the parcel charge of $8,600.00 and connection fee of $1,800.00 must be paid in full, or a payment plan executed between the township and owner in order for the owners’ private installer to be able to apply for a permit with the State of Michigan.
-The Township Board has approved a payment plan offering 15 installment payments billed on the Winter Tax Bill beginning in the year the payment plan is executed.
+Both the parcel charge of $8,600.00 and connection fee of $1,800.00 must be paid in full, or a payment plan executed between the township and owner in order for the owners’ private installer to be able to apply for a permit with the township Building Department.
+Any excavation company can apply for the sewer connection permit; however, any work done inside the structure does need to be completed by a licensed plumber.

 Splits and Sewer Assessments: If you split property that is adjacent to a sewer line, all parcels existing (if not previously assessed) and newly created parcels will be assessed a parcel charge of $8,600.00.
 Prior to the split, owners will have the option of signing a payment plan and having the assessment applied to their winter tax bill.
 You may also opt to pay the assessment in full prior to final approval of the split.
 All funds generated by these connection charges are restricted for future repair, maintenance, and replacement costs of the Texas Charter Township sewer system.